oplS17projects/Fake-News/README.md

                                 (list 'alpha-freq alpha-freq)
                                 (list 'alpha-prob (map (λ (n) (char-prob n)) alpha-freq)))]
    ```
-   This allowed me to use message passing in order to get at different parts of the object. this also made testing a lot easier because I could see all the objects members at once.
+   This allowed us to use message passing in order to get at different parts of the object.
+This also made testing a lot easier because we could see all the objects members at once.
 This was really only helpful with small inputs with small order values.
   ```racket
   > (define t (MarkovModel "opppplllolpopl" 2))
 ;; Shows the internals of the object